 Why Your Page Speed May Be Sabotaging Your Rankings

-What’s interesting about this is the fact that what mostly controls the time to first byte is not your website design but your web host and the efficiency of the web server housing your web pages.
+What’s interesting about this is the fact that what mostly controls the time to first byte is not your website design.
+That’s mostly governed by your web host and the efficiency of the web server housing your web pages.

 That doesn’t mean the other measures of page download speed aren’t important.
 If a potential customer gets tired of waiting for everything on your page to appear and clicks away before the page is fully loaded, you’ve lost a potential customer regardless of how highly your page ranked.